Today, we’re going to discuss a healthy life coming from the opposite end of the spectrum.

 What it really comes down to is this: no matter what you have access to (a gym, barbell, dumbbells, or just a pull up bar) you can find a way to build strength and muscle if you follow a plan and eat enough calories.

-If you want body weight routines and progressions specifically designed to build muscle and size, we have plans laid out in the Rebel Strength Guide (including the exact plans I used while traveling the world to put on those 12 lbs).
+If you want body weight routines and progressions specifically designed to build muscle and size, we have plans laid out in the Nerd Fitness Academy that don’t require any equipment other than your bodyweight and a pull-up bar.

 There are plenty of free resources out there as well (like our very own beginner bodyweight routine, advanced bodyweight routine, and playground routine) – just make sure each routine has you increasing the challenge and difficulty of the exercise, not just increasing the number of reps, and you’ll be on your way towards getting bigger.